Craftsman (tools): Sourcing

 Sears has never manufactured Craftsman products itself, instead relying on other manufacturers to make the products for them following Sears designs and specifications, and then applying the Craftsman brand name.
 Sometimes, the Craftsman branded items include exclusive features or functions that separate them from the manufacturer's own brand or other brands that the manufacturer produces.
 At other times, Craftsman products are identical to models of other brands with a different name on them.

 The hardline mechanic's tools (such as socket wrenches) that make up the core of the brand have been made by a variety of manufacturers over the years, including New Britain, Moore Drop Forging, Stanley, Easco Hand Tools, Danaher Corporation, and most recently, Apex Tool Group.
 Screwdrivers have been manufactured by Pratt-Read and Western Forge, but until around 2017–2018 were supplied mostly by the latter company, which also had supplied pliers and adjustable wrenches.
 As of 2019, Western Forge no longer supplies Craftsman tools.

-Beginning in 2010, hand tools manufactured for Craftsman by Apex Tool Group (formerly known as Danaher) such as ratchets, sockets, and wrenches began to be sourced overseas (mainly in China, although some are produced in Taiwan), while tools produced for Craftsman by Western Forge such as adjustable wrenches, screwdrivers, pliers and larger mechanic tool sets were still made in the United States, although as of 2018, most, if not, all of the production for these products has moved to Asia.
-Sears still has an "Industrial" line which is sold through various authorized distributors.
-These tools are made in the US, appearing identical to their previous non-industrial US made counterparts, save for the "Industrial" name stamped on them.
-They are manufactured by Apex on the US production lines that previously produced the US-made standard Craftsman product before production switched overseas to Asia.